geexiee/COMP6080-Ass3/README.md

 ## 8. Submission

-This assignment is due *Wednesday 21st April, 19:59:59*.
+This assignment is due *Thursday 22nd April, 19:59:59*.

 Our systems automatically record the most recent push you make to your `master` branch.
 Therefore, to "submit" your code you simply need to make sure that your `master` branch (on the gitlab website)